How To Make Money On Betting Exchanges

 While it may seem that betting exchanges offer a superior product and service in comparison to traditional bookmakers, there are areas where casual punters may prefer the later.

 Firstly, it should be noted that the exchange format does not allow for the same breadth and regularity of promotions and free bet offers.
 If you enjoy taking advantage of weekend promotional offers for the Premier League for example, then betting exchanges may not be for you.

 Secondly, it should be noted that while some betting exchanges have provided for the ability for users to offer or request multi bets, it's rare that such multi bets will be matched.
-So if you're keen for a multi bet on the weekend's football, you may prefer a traditional bookmaker such as bet365 or William Hill.
+So if you're keen for a multi bet on the weekend's football, you may prefer a traditional bookmaker such as William Hill.